KarahanS/Coursera-Princeton-Algorithm-II-Projects/Week 5 - Burrows-Wheeler/README.md

 # Conclusion
 Project involves my solution to the Burrows-Wheeler assignment.
 This problem is one of the assignments given in the online algorithm course of Princeton University.
 My work consists of MoveToFront.java, CircularSuffixArray.java and BurrowsWheeler.java.
 I used BinaryStdIn.java and BinaryStdOut.java, which are described in <em>Algorithms, 4th edition</em>, to read and write binary data.
-I used Radix Sort for Burrows Wheeler transforms and 3-way Radix Quicksort to sort circular suffix array.
+I used key-indexed counting algorithm in Burrows–Wheeler decoding and 3-way Radix Quicksort to sort circular suffixes in Circular Suffix Array.

 # References